 By looking at the code history, it was almost impossible to understand what work has really been done.
 We couldn’t match commits with Jira issues and it was absolutely impossible to figure out what was fixed from the last build, or which features were introduced, which bugs were fixed and so on.
 This dragged down our performance.

-What are the 5 best rules that work for your team to keep a consistent code change history?
+What are the 5 best rules to keep a consistent code change history?

 The most effective rules differ from project to project, but I’m happy to give a few highlights from our rule set.